OLAMIKUN06/OLAMIKUN06/README.md

 ### 👩‍🔬 About Me

 Data Analyst with a background in Biochemistry and a Diploma in Data Science from AltSchool Africa.
-Passionate about turning raw data into actionable insights that drive real-world impact.My journey bridges the gap between science and technology — transforming raw data into meaningful insights that drive smarter decisions.
+Passionate about turning raw data into actionable insights that drive real world impact.My journey bridges the gap between science and technology transforming raw data into meaningful insights that drive smarter decisions.

 I’m passionate about leveraging data analytics, visualization, and predictive modeling to solve real-world problems, especially in healthcare, finance, and consumer industries.